cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 readable by computers and, to a degree, humans.
-While this is useful in itself, one can use text based string matching system like [grep](https://www.gnu.org/software/grep/) to quickly search the files for relevant information, it is suboptimal and better systems exist.
+While this is useful in itself, one can use text based string matching system like [grep](https://www.gnu.org/software/grep/) to quickly search the files for relevant information, it is sub-optimal and better systems exist.
 [Tim Berners-Lee](https://orcid.org/0000-0003-1279-3709)'s original
 vision for the Semantic Web was a software agent that would crawl the web then using the structured information retrieved, answer user's queries on the web (see ["Whatever Happened to the Semantic Web?"](https://twobithistory.org/2018/05/27/semantic-web.html)).
-To be able to fulfill this vision, the software agent would need a storage facility to store the found information.
+To be able to fulfil this vision, the software agent would need a storage facility to store the found information.
 Once the information was gathered the software agent would then need a query system for the user to ask their questions.[^1] These two systems exist: Triplestore